Speed-the-Plow: Act III

 The next morning Fox is back in Gould's office, excited about their upcoming meeting with Ross.
 Gould surprises Fox with news that instead he is going to be pitching the book, without him.
-The passive Fox initially takes the news with good humor, but gradually becomes more and more aggressive.
-He chides Gould for preparing to throw both of their careers away by pushing a movie the studio will never agree to make.
-Gould says that he has been awake all night and feels the call to "do something which is right".
-Fox suspects that Gould spent the night with Karen and that is the reason for his delirium.
-Gould denies this, but an increasingly enraged Fox physically attacks him and continues his verbal assault until Gould tells him to go.

-Fox agrees to leave, but only after he gets the chance to ask Karen a question.
+Gould says that he feels the call to "do something which is right".
 Karen enters and eventually admits to being intimate with Gould the night before.
 Gould and Karen continue to stand together as a team until Fox gets her to admit that she would not have slept with Gould had he not agreed to green light a movie based on the book.
-With this, Karen's ambitious motives are revealed and Gould is in shock.
-She tries to hold on to the plans they had made but Fox will not allow it, telling her to leave the studio lot and never come back.
-As she leaves, Fox throws the book out the door after her.
-The play ends with Gould straightened out and ready to pitch the Doug Brown film to Ross.
+With this, Karen's ambitious motives are revealed and Gould wins the bet.
+Fox throws her off the studio lot and prepares to pitch the Doug Brown film.

 Origin and meaning of the title

 The Secret Middle Ages (ISBN 0-7509-2685-6) by Malcolm Jones discusses the origin of the phrase "God Speed the Plow" in a celebration known as Plow Monday and a 14th-century poem: